dce/davideisinger.com/content/pages/about.md

 I'm a technologist living in Durham, North Carolina, USA with my wife and daughter, plus a dog named Steve and a parrot named Tad.

 My parents met at IBM and I grew up around computers (my favorite was the [PS/2 Model P70][1]).
 We were online pretty early, first with [Prodigy][2] and AOL, then moving onto the web.
-I started making websites in middle school (a few I made as an underclassman in high school are [still][3] [online][4] as of March 2024).
+I started making websites in middle school (a few I made in high school are [still][3] [online][4] as of March 2024).
 I interned at [webMethods][5] for two summers and saw both sides of the original web bubble.
 I studied Computer Science in college and have been making stuff for the web professionally ever since.

 [1]: http://laptop.pics/ibm-ps-2-model-p70/
 [2]: https://en.wikipedia.org/wiki/Prodigy_(online_service)